Sybio/ImageWorkshop/README.md

 ### Latest updates

+**Version 2.0.1 - 2013-06-03**

+- Fix an opacity bug : pure black color (#000000) always displayed fully transparent (from 0 to 99% opacity).
+Bug fixed ! (no known bug anymore)
+- Add some Exceptions to help debugging

 **Version 2.0.0 - 2012-11-21**

 New version of ImageWorkshop !
 The library is now divided in 3 main classes for cleaned code: